mattludma/hotkeyboard/README.md

 ## What is it for

 - Are you constantly switching between different keyboard layouts?
-- Are you fed up with all the typos when you forget to check the current one?
+- Are you fed up with all the typos made when you forget to check the current one?

-HotKeyboard is a script that will let you add all the missing characters to your one preffered keyboard layout, so you don't have to bother with switching layouts ever again.
-You can access these characters by holding AltGr (right Alt) key and then pressing the base key of the character.
+HotKeyboard is a script that will let you add all the missing characters to your one preffered keyboard layout, so you won't have to bother with switching layouts ever again.
+You can access these extra characters by holding AltGr (right Alt) key and then pressing the base key of the character.

 Examples: